aquesidilly/Java-Project/README.md

  # 404 error

   * I used github to add a custom 404 error page if the user enters a wrong url to the page.
 I created a 404.html page on my repository by clicking the add file button and then added my html,css folder,assets folder and images folder to it.
-I've added my navbar and footer to this page as well as a link back to the index.html page.
+I've added jQuery to this page as well as a link back to the index.html page.

 ## Deployment